 Shifting focus from making sales in-store to store as touchpoint and opportunity for customer service resulting in online purchase or engagement is ultimate mutually beneficial strategy.

-As Athletic & Outdoor brands seek higher revenues and improved profitability, e-commerce is becoming an increasingly important revenue stream.
-As it should be; brands will be able to ensure a more consistent customer experience, develop a better relationship with customers, and let’s not forget: brands will retain a higher margin from each product sold.
+As brands seek higher revenues and improved profitability, ecommerce is becoming an increasingly important revenue stream.
+As it should be; brands will be able to ensure more consistent customer experience, develop a better relationship with customers, and let’s not forget: brands will retain a higher margin from each product sold.

 Competing revenue streams

 Brands are continuously launching new products each season.
 As they better understand which of these new products are gaining traction with customers, brands innately want to capture as much of the profitability as possible, especially as volume increases.
 This approach conflicts directly with retailers, dealer networks and distributors, who also want to maximize profits from these same high volume products.

 In this respect brands have an advantage.
 They are not limited to physical locations to interact with customers.
 Retailers, dealer networks and distributors are very much dependent on a physical presence as a point of sale.
 They could create e-commerce sites to compete with brands but the challenge in getting customers to see them as both a physical destination and digital destination will likely overwhelm its resources.

 In contrast, brand e-commerce websites are natural places for customers to go looking for a specific item.
 For example, customers don’t have to spend much mental energy on figuring out where to go online to buy size 8 black Nike Softball Cleats – at the very least, they know they will be able to find them at nike.com.

 Eventually, some brands will move entirely online.
 Naturally, retailers, distributors and dealer networks see this as a direct threat to their livelihood.